Becoming a digital nomad can seem like the dream lifestyle.

 Just imagine working for yourself, never having a boss again and traveling to some of the most exotic places on the planet whenever you want.

 For nomads, the long hours of grinding full-time employment is a thing of the past, seemingly able to live with complete freedom.
 A freedom which is highly appealing and can be misleading.

-I now live a nomadic life, and I do get to experience a freedom from the office life, traveling to some of the most beautiful places on Earth.
+I now live a nomadic life, and I do get to experience freedom from office life, traveling to some of the most beautiful places on Earth.

-In this article I will share seven skills which have helped me realize my dream of traveling the world full-time as a digital nomad.
+In this article I will share seven skills that have helped me realize my dream of traveling the world full-time and becoming a digital nomad.

 What Does a Digital Nomad Do?

 Finding work online can be difficult, but with planning, patience, and perseverance it can be extremely fruitful.

 Working nomads have all kinds of jobs, the only requirements seem to be a laptop and (stable) internet connection.

 There are many opportunities to find work online or develop the skills required to land some work.
 When you do find work online, you probably won’t make enough to quit your job and start traveling straight away, but it will be a start.